Consistent Bedtime Routine for Young Children

 On school and work nights, I like to make all lunches the night before.
 My husband likes to meal prep and freeze meals for the week over the weekend, so I will pull his lunch out for the next day and put it in the fridge for him so it can defrost.

 My daughter can be a bit of a picky eater, so I have found some great foods to make for her for lunch.
-Check out my post Well-Balanced & Kid-Approved School Lunch Ideas to see some great school lunch ideas.
+Check out our post Well-Balanced & Kid-Approved School Lunch Ideas to see some great school lunch ideas for younger kids.
+While this is a list mostly for young kids, I found that older children can enjoy many of the foods on this list as well.

 3. Check School Calendar